nengo/nengo-spa/docs/user_guide/algebras.rst

 is used to bind *a* and *b*.

-Note that circular convolution is commutative, i.e. :math:`a \circledast b = b \circledast a`, but in general this is not true for all algebras.
-In particular, the vector-derived transformation binding is not commutative.
-That means you have to pay attention from which side things are bound and unbound.
+Note that circular convolution is commutative, i.e. :math:`a \circledast b = b \circledast a`, but this is not true for all algebras.
+In particular, the VTB is not commutative.
+That means you have to pay attention from which side vectors are bound and unbound.
 Moreover, when given :math:`\mathcal{B}(\mathcal{B}(a, b), c)`, it is not possible to directly unbind :math:`a`, but :math:`c` has to be unbound first because VTB is not associative.